 Putting Distracted Driving in Perspective

-A report from The National Highway Traffic Safety Administration has found that young drivers, in the age group 16-24, are by far the most likely to use cell phones while driving.
+Who is responsible for all these distracted driving incidents?
+NHTSA data shows that young drivers, in the age group 16-24, are by far the most likely to use cell phones while driving.
 Elderly drivers, on the other hand, are the least likely to talk or text while driving.